w3f/polkadot-wiki/docs/learn/learn-governance.md

 The following content will begin by walking through many of the core principles of governance on the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network.
 It is important to understand the roots of governance v1 to better understand the direction of the second iteration.
 These deltas and distinctions will be highlighted throughout the various sub-topics.

 This being said, it is important to remember that governance is a constantly evolving protocol at this stage in its lifecycle.
-As updates for governance v2 are making their way to the networks, plans for governance v2.5 are already in development.
+As updates for Governance v2 are making their way to the networks, plans for Governance v2.5 are already in development.

 ## Premise